AzizbekHusainov/CompetitiveCyberSurge/02-crypto/encoding.md

 #### Encoding and Decoding side challenge on linux only system:
 Goal of this challenge was to recognize that even though we can delete data on storage device, it can still exist until overwritten.
 Deleting a file removes its filesystem reference, but the underlying data may remain on disk until overwritten, which allows forensic tools like strings to recover readable data from raw devices.
--Main commands used (no one on team had linux system and USB passthrough was unavailable in VM so I “created” a USB):
+- Main commands used (no one on team had linux system and USB passthrough was unavailable in VM so I “created” a USB):
   - sudo mkfs.ext4 /dev/loop0
   - sudo mount /dev/loop0 /mnt/fakeusb
   - echo "LINDSEY_USB_TEST" | sudo tee /mnt/fakeusb/secret.txt